efflux/doc-otobo-dev/content/contributing/unit-tests.rst

 Unit Test API
 -------------

-OTRS provides API for unit testing that was used in the previous example.
-Here we'll list the most important functions, please also see the online API reference of ```Kernel::System::UnitTest`` <https://otrs.github.io/doc/api/otrs/8.0/Perl/Kernel/System/UnitTest.pm.html>`__.
+OTOBO provides API for unit testing that was used in the previous example.
+Here we'll list the most important functions, please also see the online API reference of ```Kernel::System::UnitTest`` <https://otobo.github.io/doc/api/otobo/8.0/Perl/Kernel/System/UnitTest.pm.html>`__.

 ``True()``
    This function tests whether given scalar value is a true value in Perl.